 The placement of dental implants is usually done in several stages.
 However, one-step implant procedures are also gaining popularity.
-The following steps are involved in placement of dental implants:
+The following steps are involved in the placement of dental implants:

 - Formulating a treatment plan – Before you place an implant, your dentist will thoroughly examine your medical and dental records and then conduct a thorough clinical examination of your oral cavity.
-This is done to make sure you are a suitable candidate to get an implant, and to prepare a treatment plan that is tailored to your dental needs.
+This is done to make sure you are a suitable candidate to get an implant and to prepare a treatment plan that is tailored to your dental needs.

 - Anesthesia Administration – Since implant placement is a surgical procedure, your dentist will anesthetize the area where the implant is to be placed so that you remain comfortable and painless throughout the procedure.